 1. Assess Your Risks

-Regardless of your company's size or structure, you need to understand where your risks lie so you can reduce or eliminate them.
+Regardless of your company's size or structure, you must understand where your risks lie to reduce or eliminate them.
 You'll want to list every potential threat to your business operations so you can consider how to mitigate those risks most effectively.
 Risk assessment should be a team effort, addressing every aspect of your operations and every kind of threat, including:

 - Natural disasters